I'M DR. STEVE AND I TRAIN MENTAL FITNESS.

-I recognize there are some groups of people that could benefit from basic, yet, consistent mental health coaching.
-The Mindurance Membership is a way to offer that while also providing a sense of community.
-Is it perfect...no.
-Is it simple...yes.
+I recognize there are some groups of people that could benefit from basic, yet, consistent mental fitness coaching.
+Mindurance Mental Fitness Communities are a way for like-minded groups of people to come together to connect with one another and development mental fitness.

 If you want to train mental fitness on your own check out one of my courses "You're Not Crazy You're Stressed" or "The ABCs of Mental Performance."
 Jam packed with tips, tactics, tools, and theories.
 Train when you want, where you want, at the pace you want.

 Get your team, crew, or employees together to train mental fitness.
-Whether you have an hour, a day, or a weekend, Dr Steve delivers live virtual and in-person workshops that provide the knowledge and skills needed to maximize performance.
+Dr Steve delivers virtual keynotes that provide the knowledge and skills needed to develop mental fitness and maximize performance.

 Work with me individually for the deepest mental fitness training experience.
 I take on a limited number of clients in order to devote the time and energy required for YOUR growth.
 It's not cheap, but neither are you.
 Learn more by clicking below.